Diarrhoea and vomiting in dogs and cats: what to do with an upset stomach

 A dog that has vomited

-The good news is, in many cases gastrointestinal (GI) upset can be resolved with supportive care and time.
-The less good news however, is that GI upset can also be a serious problem.
+Vomiting is consistently one of the most common pet insurance claims insurers see too.
+The good news is many cases of gastrointestinal (GI) upset can be resolved with supportive care and time.
+The less good news, however, is that GI upset can also be a serious problem.

 But how can pet parents know when to be worried?
 Let’s take a deeper dive into GI upset and how you can look after your pets.